isaacnmm/pestpolicy-hugo2XX/content/posts/best-sander-for-wood-trim/index.md

 The belt sander is slightly inclined to allow sufficient pick-up and gradient surface cleaning without any challenge.
 BOSCH OS50VC integrates a high torque electric motor, which supplies continuous sanding motion without getting fatigued.
 Importantly, BOSCH OS50VC comes with multiple-grip locations and a microcellular backing pad.

-Pros: - Its affordable and[more comfortable to use](https://pestpolicy.com/best-pump-[sprayers](https://pestpolicy.com/best-air-compressors-for-spray-painting/)-for-staining-fences/) - Comes with flat-base plate and belt sandpaper - Integrates rugged, die-cast aluminum housing - Come with multiple-grip location and flat base plate - Has microcellular backing pad and comfortable handle - Comes with dedicated electric motor no fatigue - Creates minimal noise/vibrations
+Pros: - Its affordable and[more comfortable to use](https://pestpolicy.com/best-pump-[sprayers](https://pestpolicy.com/best-air-compressors-for-spray-painting/)-for-staining-fences/)- Comes with flat-base plate and belt sandpaper - Integrates rugged, die-cast aluminum housing - Come with multiple-grip location and flat base plate - Has microcellular backing pad and comfortable handle - Comes with dedicated electric motor no fatigue - Creates minimal noise/vibrations

-Cons: - A bit expensive as compared to others - The power cord could be longer - Not best for round [wood](https://pestpolicy.com/best-paint-for-outdoor-wood-deck/) surface
+Cons: - A bit expensive as compared to others - The power cord could be longer - Not best for round [wood](https://pestpolicy.com/best-paint-for-outdoor-wood-deck/)surface

 ###  [6.
 Makita Variable Sander Rotary Disc](https://www.amazon.com/dp/B00005Q7CG/?tag=p-policy-20)